gorgonapps/gorgonapps.github.io/curated-files/README.md

 ```
 "AdvancementHints": [
 	{
-		"Hint": "To earn more XP in Ancillary-Armor Augmentation, gain favor with Kohan or Ufkar in Rahu.",
+		"Hint": "To earn more XP in Armor Augmentation, gain favor with Kohan or Ufkar in Rahu.",
-		"Level": 50
+		"Level": 50,
+		"Npcs": [
+			"NPC_Kohan",
+			"NPC_Ufkar"
+		]
 	},
 	{
-		"Hint": "To earn more XP in Ancillary-Armor Augmentation, gain favor with Kohan or Ufkar in Rahu.",
+		"Hint": "To earn more XP in Armor Augmentation, gain favor with Kohan or Ufkar in Rahu.",
-		"Level": 60
+		"Level": 60,
+		"Npcs": [
+			"NPC_Kohan",
+			"NPC_Ufkar"
+		]
 	}
 ],
 ```
 + `InteractionFlagLevelCaps` is restructured and becomes a collection of objects, with the key and value converted to fields.
-Performance skills are specified as such, with any `performance` prefix removed.
+Performance skills are specified as such, with any `performance` prefix removed (though Dance is considered a performance skill).
 Ex:
 ```
 "LevelCap_AncillaryArmorAugmentBrewing_100": 90,
 "LevelCap_Performance_Percussion20": 10